Irish neutrality during World War II: Offer to end the partition of Ireland in 1940

 At a series of meetings in 17–26 June 1940, during and after the Battle of France, British envoy Malcolm MacDonald brought a proposal to end the partition of Ireland and offered a solemn undertaking to accept "the principle of a United Ireland" if the independent Irish state would abandon its neutrality and immediately join the war against Germany and Italy.
 However, the reality of unity would have to be agreed by the "representatives of the government of Éire and the government of Northern Ireland", each of which distrusted the other intensely.
 De Valera therefore rejected the amended proposals on 4 July, worried that there was "no guarantee that in the end we would have a united Ireland" and that it "would commit us definitely to an immediate abandonment of our neutrality".
 The offer and his rejection remained secret until a biography was published in 1970.
-Prime Minister Churchill proposed that a Council for Defense of all Ireland should be formed out of which "the unity of the island would probably, in some form or other emerge after the war."
+Prime Minister Churchill proposed that a Council for the Defence of all Ireland should be formed out of which "the unity of the island would probably, in some form or other emerge after the war."
 The Irish Prime Minister interpreted that statement as an offer to end of partition in return for his nation's entry into the war.
 De Valera was said to have stated: "We cannot believe you."
 Later stating, "If we were foolish enough to accept that invitation ... we would be cheated in the end."
 De Valera had campaigned against partition and the 1937 Constitution drafted by him had an irredentist clause describing the State as the "whole island of Ireland".
 After the war he again called repeatedly for the ending of partition.